TheRealAnonymous008/quartz/content/details/machine learning/supervised/Pathologies of Deep Learning.md

 * *Assume:* that each data has a nonzero probability of occurring during training time.
 * We can mitigate as follows.
 Let $q(x)$ be the source distribution and $p(x)$ the target.
 By definition $p(y\mid x) = q(y\mid x)$ did not change.

-  We correct using [[Frequentist Statistics#Empirical Risk Minimization|the risk identity]] but using the a modified Empirical risk instead
+  We correct using [[Model Performance|the risk identity]] but using the a modified Empirical risk instead

   Let$$\beta_i=\frac{p(x^{(i)})}{q(x^{(i)})}$$So that the empirical risk becomes $$\frac{1}{n}{\sum_{i=1}^n \ \beta_i \ L\left(f(X^{(i)}, y^{(i)})\right)} $$
   All that is left is to actually estimate the $\beta_i$ term.
 This will require sampling from both $p(x)$ and $q(x)$. [^cov_shift]